Probate Attorneys

 • Stock certificates, bonds, annuities, CD statements, and any other investment accounts

-All the above-mentioned documents are necessary for us to decide how to distribute the assets and to whom.
+All the above-mentioned documents are necessary for us to determine how to distribute the assets and to whom.
 Creditors and heirs must be informed of all matters regarding the estate to prevent any further issues.

 Get Comprehensive Probate Assistance